shannah98/appdensitycalculation/README.md

 regionarea=read.csv("regionarea.csv")
 ```

-## **Step 2: Calculate Area per City**
+## Area per City
-### Area per City was estimated by dividing the area per region by the number of cities for that region.
+Area per City was estimated by dividing the area per region by the number of cities for that region.
 First, the number of cities per region was calculated.
 Then, tables containing city count and area per region were **merged**.
 Lastly, area per region was divided by city count.

 ```{r AreaperCity}
 distinct=distinct(select(population,Region,CityProvince))